Angelos Charisteas

-Angelos Charisteas (Άγγελος Χαριστέας, [ˈaɲɟelos xariˈste.as]; born 9 February 1980) is a Greek former professional footballer who played as a forward and politician.
-Since 2019, he works as Sporting Director for Aris.
+Angelos Charisteas (Άγγελος Χαριστέας, [ˈaɲɟelos xariˈste.as]; born 9 February 1980) is a Greek former professional footballer who played as a forward.

 At club level he played for Aris Thessaloniki, Werder Bremen, Ajax, Feyenoord, Bayer Leverkusen, Schalke 04, Arles-Avignon, and Al-Nassr.
 In 2004, he won the double with Werder Bremen, earning Bundesliga and DFB-Pokal medals and was also the club's Sportsman of the Year.
 With Ajax, Charisteas also won the Dutch Cup and the Dutch Super Cup.

 Internationally, he was capped 88 times by Greece, scoring 25 goals.
-He was a member of the UEFA Euro 2004 winning team, scoring three goals, including the winning goal in the final against Portugal, which was considered as the greatest triumph of the nation.
-He also represented Greece at Euro 2008 and the 2010 World Cup.
+He was a member of the UEFA Euro 2004 winning team, scoring three goals, including the winning goal in the final against the hosts Portugal, which was considered as the greatest triumph of the nation.
+He also represented Greece at UEFA Euro 2008 and the 2010 FIFA World Cup.

-In 2019, Charisteas was also a political deputy in his regional department in Greece.
+In 2019, Charisteas was also a political deputy in the region of Central Macedonia.

 Club career

 Aris

-After a few years playing for non-league Strimonikos Serron, Charisteas eventually started his professional career with Greek side Aris Thessaloniki.
+After a few years playing for amateur club Strimonikos Serron, Charisteas eventually started his professional career with Greek side Aris Thessaloniki.
 It was during his first season at Aris that Charisteas started making a name for himself, scoring twice in nine matches as they won the Greek second division in 1997–98.
 Charisteas started well in his first season in the Greek top league and got further noticed when he scored twice in the local derby against Thessaloniki rivals PAOK.
 The striker made twelve appearances in the Alpha Ethniki – six as a substitute – before a loan at Athinaikos in 1998–99.
 He returned to Aris the following season and made his European debut in a UEFA Cup defeat by Celta de Vigo at the age of 19.
 Charisteas was continuously developing and in the 2000–01 season, where he scored seven goals.

 Werder Bremen

 On 29 January 2002, Charisteas joined Bundesliga side Werder Bremen, signing a four-year contract valid from the summer, having been watched by scouts from a number of Europe's leading sides.

-Werder Bremeb Sporting director, Klaus Allofs attested "Angelos is strong in the head, very fast and has good tactical behaviour".
+Werder Bremen Sporting director, Klaus Allofs attested "Angelos is strong header of the ball, very fast and has good tactical behaviour".

 At the club, he scored with regularity between 2002 and 2005.

 The transfer fee paid to Aris was reported as €3 million.
 He had a successful first season scoring nine goals in 31 appearances in the Bundesliga and two goals from four games in the UEFA Cup.

 In the 2003–04 season, Werder Bremen won the Bundesliga and the German Cup with Charisteas scoring four goals from 24 appearances.

 On 29 September 2004, Charisteas contributed a goal in his side's 2–1 win against Valencia in the Champions League.
 In total, he scored five goals in 11 matches for Werder Bremen the 2004–05 season.